jedp/kpiggybank/README.md

 For configuration, the file `env.sh.dist` can be copied to `env.sh` and edited. kpiggybank will look for the following environment variables:

-- `KPIG_COUCHDB_HOST`: IP addr of couch server.
+- `COUCHDB_HOST`: IP addr of couch server.
 Default "127.0.0.1".
-- `KPIG_COUCHDB_PORT`: Port number of couch server.
+- `COUCHDB_PORT`: Port number of couch server.
 Default "5984".
-- `KPIG_COUCHDB_DB`: Name of the database.
+- `COUCHDB_DB`: Name of the database.
 Default "bid_kpi".
-- `KPIG_COUCHDB_USER`: Username for database if required.
+- `COUCHDB_USER`: Username for database if required.
 Default "kpiggybank".
-- `KPIG_COUCHDB_PASS`: Password for database if required.
+- `COUCHDB_PASS`: Password for database if required.
 Default "kpiggybank".
-- `KPIG_SERVER_HOST`: "127.0.0.1"
+- `HOST`: "127.0.0.1"
-- `KPIG_SERVER_PORT`: Port for the kpiggybank server.
+- `PORT`: Port for the kpiggybank server.
 Default "3000".
-- `KPIG_SERVER_MODE`: Governs how verbose logging should be.
+- `MODE`: Governs how verbose logging should be.
 Set to "prod" for quieter logging.
 Default "dev".

 Start the server like so: